Ron Sexsmith: Career

 Between 1997 and 2001, Sexsmith released three more albums, and then Cobblestone Runway in 2002.
 Retriever, his next album, is a more pop-oriented album and is dedicated to Elliott Smith and Johnny Cash.
 Sexsmith performed in the Toronto area in support of these albums.

-On May 1, 2001, Sexsmith performed "Just My Heart Talkin'" on the BBC's Later... with Jools Holland musical showcase, alongside R.E.M., Orbital, India.Arie, and Clearlake.
-Holland backed him on piano.
-It was his second appearance on the show.
-He began to have some radio success, particularly on Canadian adult-oriented radio.

-In 2002, Sexsmith recorded a cover version of "This Is Where I Belong", the title track for a tribute album called This Is Where I Belong – The Songs of Ray Davies and the Kinks, which included contributions from Damon Albarn, Bebel Gilberto, and Queens of the Stone Age, among others.
-In 2006, he performed at the Halifax Pop Explosion.
-In 2004, he performed at the RuhrTriennale in the concert series Century of Song hosted by Bill Frisell.

 On June 16, 2011, Sexsmith and his band performed The Kinks' song "Misfits" with Ray Davies at the Meltdown Festival in London, England.
 The same year, he won a songwriter of the year Juno Award for "Whatever It Takes" and a Canadian Indy Award.
 The album Long Player Late Bloomer was shortlisted for the Polaris Music Prize.
 Sexsmith's 14th full-length album, Carousel One, was released in March 2015.

 In 2017, Sexsmith published his debut novel, Deer Life, through Dundurn Press.
 It was well received and Publishers Weekly wrote that the "novel has much the same effect as his music, conveying uncertainty with fearlessness and heart."